natnicha/BeAcross/README.md

 Visit us at [Victory Pie Solutions](https://www.victorypiesolutions.com/) or [email](Victorypiesolutions@outlook.com)

-## Project status
+## Project Status
-Across v.1.0.0 was launched on 5th Mar 2024.
+Across v.1.0.0 has been launched since 5th Mar 2024.
 All unique selling points are successfully developed in this version.
 If you have any suggestions, please feel free to contribute to us by creating issues or a new branch to start enhancement.
 Also, you can see our application progress in the Roadmap section.